redouanelg/EddyNet/EddyNet_new/README.md

-# EddyNet
+# Convolutional Neural Networks for the Segmentation of Oceanic Eddies from Altimetric Maps

-EddyNet: A Deep Neural Network For Pixel-Wise Classification of Oceanic Eddies
+I am updating the repo with new code and results from the article "Convolutional Neural Networks for the Segmentation of Oceanic Eddies from Altimetric Maps" submitted to Remote Sensing.
+Preprint can be found [here](https://www.researchgate.net/publication/328837669_Convolutional_Neural_Networks_for_the_Segmentation_of_Oceanic_Eddies_from_Altimetric_Maps)

-This is the supplementary material of the publication "EddyNet: A Deep Neural Network For Pixel-Wise Classification of Oceanic Eddies", from R. Lguensat et al., accepted as an oral presentation for IGARSS2018.
-Pre-print at: https://arxiv.org/abs/1711.03954
+I already made public some jupyter notebooks and data to let anyone start using it.